paxdotdev/docs/src/start-key-concepts-templates.md

 pub struct SlotExample {}
 ```

-Stacker can only render elements that are in its template, but these rectangles are NOT in Stacker's template; they are in `SlotExample`'s template.
-How do we teleport these `Rectangle`s from `SlotExample`'s template into `Stacker`?
+When `Stacker` renders, like any component, it will render the elements declared in its template, from `/pax-std/.../stacker.rs`.
+However, the above rectangles are NOT in Stacker's template; they are declared in `SlotExample`'s template in `./slot-example.rs`.

+How do we "teleport" these `Rectangle`s from `SlotExample`'s template into `Stacker`?
 The answer is `slot`.

 If you pop open the source code for `Stacker`, you will find that it uses the `slot` keyword in its template, along with an index specifying "which indexed child should go in this slot."

-If we were to write a new simplified `Stacker` that only accepts three children, it's template might look like:
+If we were to write a new simplified `Stacker` that only accepts three children, its template might look like:

 ```rust
 <Frame id=cell_0>